Weak localization as probe of spin-orbit-induced spin-split bands in bilayer graphene proximity coupled to WSe$_2$

-The finite-bias spectroscopy measurements in Fig. ~\ref{f2}c allow also to directly probe the magnitude of the electrostatically induced band gap in BLG, $E_\mathrm{g}$, which is directly proportional to the maximal extension of the diamond along the $V_\mathrm{sd}$ axis.
+The finite-bias spectroscopy measurements in Fig. ~\ref{f2}c serve as a direct probe of the magnitude of the electrostatically induced band gap in BLG, $E_\mathrm{g}$, which is directly proportional to the maximal extension of the diamond along the $V_\mathrm{sd}$ axis.
 In Fig.~\ref{f2}e, we show respective value of $E_\mathrm{g}$ for both positive (full symbols) and negative (empty symbols) displacement fields.
 While the measured values of $E_\mathrm{g}$ are offset by about $\sim12$~meV from what is theoretically predicted for BLG (dashed gray line), the data indicate a good band gap tunability in the BLG/\ch{WSe2} heterostructure.
 The offset can be attributed to residual disorder~\cite{Icking2022Oct}, but may also originate partially from SOC-induced spin-split bands~\cite{Gmitra2017Oct}.
-We obtained similar results for a second device (see Supporting Information), demonstrating the robustness of the electrostatically induced and tunable band gap in BLG/\ch{WSe2} heterostructures.

-The good tunability of the band gap, $E_\mathrm{g}$ is a strong indication of low disorder in the heterostructure~\cite{Icking2022Oct}, which is also reflected by the high charge carrier mobility.
-For the device of Fig.~\ref{f1}d we extract $\mu_{e} \approx 260,000$\,cm$^{2}$V$^{-1}$s$^{-1}$ for electron transport at $T=60$~mK (see Supplementary Information).
-This results in a mean-free path $l_\mathrm{m} \approx 1.0 - 2.0 \,\upmu$m, which is comparable with the length (i.e., the lateral extend in transport direction) of the top gate $l=2\,\upmu$m, implying the device is in a quasi-ballistic transport regime.
+The good tunability of the band gap, $E_\mathrm{g}$, is a strong indication of low disorder in the heterostructure~\cite{Icking2022Oct}, which is also reflected by the high charge carrier mobility.
+For the device of Fig.~\ref{f1}d we extract $\mu_{e} \approx 260,000$\,cm$^{2}$V$^{-1}$s$^{-1}$ for electron transport at $T=60$~mK (see Supporting Information Section III).
+This results in a mean free path $l_\mathrm{m} \approx 1.0 - 2.0 \,\upmu$m, which is comparable with the length (i.e., the lateral extent in the transport direction) of the top gate, $l=2\,\upmu$m, implying the device is in a quasi-ballistic transport regime.

 To probe the proximity-induced SOC in BLG, we next discuss magneto-conductance measurements as a function of $V_\mathrm{g}$ for different values of the applied displacement field.
 In diffusive samples, it has been shown that the proximity-induced SOC results in the appearance of a weak antilocalization peak at low magnetic field~\cite{Yang2016sep, Wang2016oct, Afzal2018feb}.
-Since our sample is quasi-ballistic, we expect to observe WAL only in gate configurations that correspond to the formation of a p-n-p cavity (i.e. for $D<0$ and $V_g>0$), or of a n-p-n cavity (i.e. for $D>0$ and $V_g<0$), where quantum interference effects can arise due to internal reflections at the p-n junctions which results in extended dwell-times.
+Since our sample is quasi-ballistic, we expect to observe WAL only in gate configurations that correspond to the formation of a p-n-p cavity (i.e. for $D<0$ and $V_g>0$), or of a n-p-n cavity (i.e. for $D>0$ and $V_g<0$), where quantum interference effects can arise due to internal reflections at the p-n junctions which results in extended dwell times.